-Medications: Your child’s doctor will use many types of medications, including pain medications, to make sure that everything possible is being done to help your child be comfortable and heal while he or she is on the ECMO machine.
+Medications: Your child’s doctor will use many types of medications, including pain medications, to make sure that everything possible is being done to help your child be comfortable and heal while they are on the ECMO machine.

 Special procedures: Sometimes children on ECMO need special procedures in other departments of the hospital.

-Weighing: Your child’s weight will determine what medications will be given and if your child is getting too much fluid or not enough.
+Weighing: Your child’s weight will determine what medications will be given and if they are getting too much fluid or not enough.
 You child may be weighed every night.

-X-ray: Your child will have an x-ray every day that he or she is on the ECMO machine to make sure that the cannulas stay in the proper position and to allow the doctors to see how the lungs look.
+X-ray: Your child will have an X-ray every day that they are on the ECMO machine to make sure that the cannulas stay in the proper position and to allow the doctors to see how the lungs look.

 What are the things your family can do?